-Family Mediation Can Bring Peaceful Resolution Quickly
+Family Mediation Will Bring a Peaceful Resolution Quickly

 I may assist in contacting the other party to arrange for an introductory meeting.

 I educate the parties about the mediation process, other conflict resolution alternatives, issues that are typically addressed, options and principles that may be considered, research, court standards, etc.

 I seek to ensure that each party is fully heard in the mediation process.

 When necessary, I can help by rephrasing or reframing communications so that they are better understood and received.

 I probe issues and confirm understandings to ensure that the participants and I have a full understanding of the issues and agreements.